 Between the 1st and 2nd missionary journeys there was “a long time” in Antioch in Syria (Acts 14:28).

-• After choosing Silas, Paul went on a journey revisiting the places that he had worked on his 1st journey (Acts 15:36-41).
+- After choosing Silas, the apostle went on a journey revisiting the places that he had worked on his 1st journey (Acts 15:36-41).

-• He worked in Derbe, Lystra, Iconium.
-Later, Timothy joined Paul and Silas.
+- He worked in Derbe, Lystra, Iconium.
+Later, Timothy joined the apostle and Silas.

-• After Antioch, Paul visited the churches again in Galatia and Phrygia (Acts 18:23)
+- After Antioch, the apostle visited the churches again in Galatia and Phrygia (Acts 18:23)

 Paul’s Last Journey to Rome (Acts 27:1 to 28:16)

-• From Jerusalem, Paul sailed for Rome and on the way, he was shipwrecked (Acts 27)
+- From Jerusalem, the apostle sailed for Rome and on the way, he was shipwrecked (Acts 27)

-During his ministry, Paul preached the good news to the Gentiles and strengthened the churches with his fervent instructions, devout ministry, and writings.
+During his ministry, the apostle preached the good news to the Gentiles and strengthened the churches with his fervent instructions, devout ministry, and writings.
 At the end, he sealed up his testimony with his blood counting everything “as loss for the sake of Christ” (Philippians 3:7-11).